Canop/broot/website/docs/icons.md

 # Icons

-Since version 1.0.6 of broot, you may configure broot to display icons:
+You may configure broot to display icons:

 ![Broot with icons](img/20201117-icons.png)